 - promote lifelong reading and learning, both for informational/research purposes and for pleasure.

-The St. John’s library houses more than 12,000 books, aimed at all ages and interests.
-We subscribe to several magazines and databases, and are currently building our eBook collection.
-The library itself has separate areas for instruction, study and relaxation reading.
-Lower School’s scheduled checkout day is Thursday, and its book return day is Wednesday.
-Middle School students may check out before or after school, during class library time (when applicable), with a pass from a teacher, or during advisory.
+Our library houses more than 11,000 books, aimed at all ages and interests.
+We subscribe to several research databases and are exploring ways to expand our eBook collection.
+The library is a place for instruction, study, and relaxation reading.
+Lower School students have scheduled library lessons and checkout days.
+Middle School students may check out before or after School, during class library time (when applicable), or whenever they have permission from a teacher.

 User names and passwords for all databases and eBook collections can either be found on your RenWeb page or can be obtained from the librarian.